Klemen Prepelič: Joventut (2019–2020)

-Valencia
+Valencia (2020–2023)

 On 4 July 2020, he signed with Valencia Basket of the Liga ACB.
 Prepelič had a very positive season at Valencia.
 In 32 games of the 2020–21 EuroLeague he averaged 12.1 points (career high in EuroLeague), 2.9 assists and 1.5 rebounds.
 In 40 games in the 2020–21 ACB season he averaged 11.6 points, 2.6 assists, and 1.73 rebounds.
 He helped Valencia to achieve 4th place in the Spanish league and to reach the playoffs semifinals.
 Valencia concluded the EuroLeague regular season 9th, just shy of the playoffs.

 In the 2020–21 EuroLeague, he scored 13 points and dished out 4 assists against Žalgiris.
 He entered the 3rd quarter on a score of 51–51, and draw one foul, scored a two-pointer and a three-pointer for a 51–58 lead.
 He scored two more three-pointers to maintain Valencia's lead, leading to an eventual 82–94 win.
 He was among the top performers against Milano, recording 14 points and 5 assists for a 18 PIR.
 In the 4th quarter he recorded two three-pointers and one assist in less than two minutes to bring the score from 66–63 to 74–65.
 He was then substituted to re-enter the game on a 78–78 score and close it by performing a decisive block and dishing out a decisive assist.

 He led Valencia past Panathinaikos, scoring 18 points and dishing out 7 assists for a PIR of 26.
 He was the top performer of the game.
 Within the first 5 minutes of the first quarter he recorded one assist and a two-pointer, attempted two times from behind the 3-point line and scored both times, pulling his team ahead three times, the last time 12–10.
 He entered the 2nd quarter and put his team ahead twice, first with an assist (35–34), and then making 2/2 free throws before shooting a three-pointer on the buzzer, bringing the score from 40–41 to 45–41.
 In the 3rd quarter Valencia was down by two points (47–49) and Prepelič scored his fourth three-pointer out of four attempts, to pull ahead 50–49.
 He then secured a 3-point lead of 55–52 by scoring a two-pointer.
 Valencia kept ahead in the 4th quarter, with Prepelič dishing out four assists therein.
 They eventually won 95–83.